The VMD Code of Conduct for SQPs requires:

 - For bodies registering SQPs (such as Vetpol) to operate a system to monitor CPD and ensure their registrants remain up to date

-1. Vetpol SQPs are required to accumulate a minimum number of CPD credits per year, relevant to their species qualification or to the job of being a SQP, in order to remain on the Vetpol register.
+- Vetpol SQPs are required to accumulate a minimum number of CPD hours per calendar year, relevant to their species qualification or to the job of being a SQP, in order to remain on the Vetpol register.
+The Vetpol CPD year is consistent with the registration year so runs from January – December each year.

-2. Details of completed CPD, along with credits acquired and a review of each CPD activity must be recorded in the Vetpol SQPs individual account on this website where progress will be checked and verified.
+2. Details of completed CPD, along with time spent and a review of each CPD activity must be recorded in the Vetpol SQPs individual account on the app.vetpol.uk Learning Management System where progress will be checked and verified.

 3. Vetpol SQPs are entitled to take a copy of this CPD record and show it to others such as potential employers.

-4. The review field in the CPD record enables Vetpol to see evidence of study.
-We suggest the following is included in each reveiw:
+4. The review field in the CPD record enables Vetpol to see evidence of study and its completion is mandatory for CPD to be included in the total.
+We suggest the following is included:

-- What was the most useful thing learned and how will this be applied to the role of SQP?
+- The most useful thing learned and how this will be applied to the role as a SQP?

-- How likely are the chances of recommendation of this course to another SQP?
-Score 1-5 with 5 being most likely.
+- A score showing how likely the SQP is to recommend this course of study to other SQPs: 1-5 with 5 being most likely.

-It is the SQPs responsibility to keep this record up to date in order to be able to claim the relevant credits.
+It is the SQPs responsibility to keep this record up to date in order to be able to claim the relevant number of CPD hours.
 Time for reflection is useful but we recommend completing the record within 48 hours of the CPD taking place.

 5. The SQP is obliged to inform Vetpol at the earliest opportunity if the CPD requirement cannot be met because the SQP is unable to work due to exceptional circumstances, e.g. long-term sickness, maternity leave or career break.
 Vetpol will make arrangements in such circumstances on a case-by-case basis.